 A 50% bonus represents the best bonus we generally see British Airways offer and even though this level of incentive is nowhere near as rare as it once was, if you need to top up an Avios account this may be a sale worth a closer look.

 - The offer is available until 23:59 (BST) Sunday 10 July 2022 (the ‘Offer Period’).

 - During the Offer Period, Eligible Participants will receive 50% extra Avios (bonus Avios) when they purchase or gift Avios at ba.com.

-- Avios can only be purchased at ba.com using the Purchase Avios Application Form found on offer page.
+- Avios can only be purchased or gifted at Purchase and Gift Avios Application.